aconstas/ai_agent/README.md

 ![alt text](image.png)

-3. You will see a file named "research_output.txt" in the repositories root folder.
-(There is an example "research_output.txt" in the repository).
+3. You will see a file named "research_output.txt" in the repository's root folder.
+(There is an example "research_output.txt" in the repository.)

 # Pydantic
 **Pydantic** is a data validation library that ensures data matches a specific structure and format -- like a contract.